CELLO: Co-designing Schedule and Hybrid Implicit/Explicit Buffer for Complex Tensor Reuse: Background

-In equation (1), $A$, $B$ and $Z$ are the tensors and $m$,$n$ and $k$ are dimensions/ranks. $k$ is a \textit{contracted rank} and $m$ while $n$ are \textit{uncontracted ranks}.
-For brevity the summation can be omitted as the contracted ranks do not appear in the output tensor.
+In equation (1), $A$, $B$ and $Z$ are the \emph{tensors} and $m$,$n$ and $k$ are \emph{ranks}. $k$ is a \emph{contracted dimension}, while $m$ and $n$ are \emph{uncontracted dimensions}.
+For brevity the summation $\Sigma$ can be omitted as the contracted ranks do not appear in the output tensor.
+Operations can be straightforwardly scheduled using concrete loop nests, for example: \begin{footnotesize}